-Samples presented on the forum show that the data indeed seems to be authentic.
+Samples presented on the forum show that the data seems authentic.

 Cross-checking them with known Facebook database leaks resulted in no matches, implying that at first glance, the sample data provided is unique and not a duplicate or re-sell of a previously known data breach or scraping.

-The seller claims to represent a group of web scrapers in operation for at least four years, alleging that they’ve had over 18,000 clients during this time.
+The seller claims to represent a group of web scrapers in operation for at least four years, alleging that they’ve had over 18,000 clients.

 The traders claim to have obtained the data by scraping rather than hacking or compromising individual users’ accounts.
 Scraping is a process of web data extraction or harvesting where publicly available data is accessed and organized into lists and databases.